IMG (company): Licensing

 IMG's Licensing Division works in trademark licensing and currently provides its services to more than 100 Licensors of intellectual property.
+In 2025, following IMG's sale to TKO Group Holdings, IMG Licensing was spun-off from IMG to remain under the full ownership of Endeavor.

 eSports

-IMG eSports represents commercial rights on behalf of game publishers and tournament operators.
+IMG eSports represents the commercial rights for numerous game publishers and tournament operators, including: